Is 650 a Good Credit Score?

 By Jackie Lam

 Is a 650 credit score good?
 Not exactly.
-Technically, a 650 FICO® score hovers in the fair category.
-The good credit score range starts at 690.
+Technically, a 650 FICO® Score hovers in the fair category.
+The good credit score range starts at 670.
 While you can likely qualify for, say, a mortgage or car loan, you can expect to pay higher interest rates than someone with a higher credit score.

 A good credit score can feel like your Golden Ticket as a consumer.
 After all, having a solid credit score helps you secure loans to buy a car or house or go back to school.
-You can also have enhanced purchasing power with higher than a 650 credit score.
+You can also have enhanced purchasing power with a credit score higher than 650.
 Read on to learn what a 650 credit score means to your personal finances and how you might build that number.

 What Does a 650 Credit Score Mean?

-Consumer credit scores range between 300 and 850, with 300 considered the low end and 850 on the high end.
-The most widely used credit scoring model is the FICO Score, which is used by most lenders.
+Consumer credit scores typically range between 300 and 850, with 300 considered the low end and 850 on the high end.
+The most widely used credit scoring model is FICO.

 Here’s a breakdown of the FICO credit score ranges: